Latest News

 Attendance Matters

-As you all know students strive when they are in school.
-Year 3 and 4 were this weeks’ best attenders - Well done!
+As you all know students thrive and strive when they are in school.
+Reception and Year 3/4 were this week’s best attenders - well done!

 Year 6 Booster sessions